obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Frontmatter Properties.md

 Obsidian offers a facility called [Properties](https://help.obsidian.md/Editing+and+formatting/Properties).

-The Obsidian documentation says:

-> [!Quote]
-> Properties allow you to organize information about a note.
-Properties contain structured data such as text, links, dates, checkboxes, and numbers.
-Properties can also be used in combination with [Community plugins](https://help.obsidian.md/Extending+Obsidian/Community+plugins) that can do useful things with your structured data.

 This is an example property section, and it *must* appear on the very first line of the markdown file:

 ```yaml